 Who should apply

-- companies - the company and the manager must have separate licences
+- Companies - the company and the manager must have separate licences.

-- partnerships - each partner must have a separate licence
+- Partnerships - each partner must have a separate licence.

 Offences and convictions

-You may not be able to register if you (or a director of the company) has been convicted of an indictable offence of dishonesty, or convicted of a summary offence of dishonesty within the past 10 years.
+You may not be able to register if you (or a director of the company) have been convicted of an indictable offence of dishonesty, or convicted of a summary offence of dishonesty within the past 10 years.

 When you don't need a licence